From Points to Multi-Object 3D Reconstruction: Conclusion

 \section{Conclusion}

 We have presented an end-to-end trainable model for realistic and joint 3D multi object reconstruction from a single input RGB image.
 Specifically, we extend the CenterNet paradigm to coherently predict multiple 3D objects.
-That is, objects are first detected as points, then reconstructed by jointly estimating 9-DoF object bounding boxes and corresponding 3D shape exemplars from a given shape database.
-The presented model is agnostic to shape representations and flexible towards changing the representations in the shape database.
+Objects are first detected as points, then reconstructed by jointly estimating 9-DoF object bounding boxes and 3D shape exemplars from a given shape database.
+Our model is agnostic to shape representations and flexible towards changing them in the shape database.
 We further aim towards realistic and physically plausible reconstructed scenes.
 To that end, the model encourages collision-free reconstructions and uses CAD models as shape representations to guarantee valid and realistic object shapes.
-On a technical level, we propose a mechanism to perform shape selection using soft labels, and propose to combine SVD-based rotation and translation estimation as opposed to individual optimizations.

-\paragraph{Acknowledgments:} We thank Sergi~Caelles, Stefan~Popov and Kevis-Kokitsi Maninis for helpful discussions, the CoReNet models and support with the datasets.
-Further, we also thank Jonas Schult and Theodora Kontogianni for helpful feedback on the paper and contributions to the supplementary video.
-This work is supported, in parts, by the ERC Consolidator Grant DeeViSe (ERC-2017-COG-773161).
+{ \paragraph{Acknowledgments:} We thank Sergi~Caelles, Stefan~Popov and Kevis-Kokitsi Maninis for helpful discussions, Jonas Schult and Theodora Kontogianni for feedback on the paper and contributions to the supplementary.
+Bastian Leibe's research is supported by ERC Consolidator Grant DeeViSe (ERC-2017-CoG-773161).}